ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-content" />
 #### `content` {string} ####
-This property stores the content of the web page, enclosed in HTML/XML element.
+This property stores the content of the web page (main frame), enclosed in an HTML/XML element.
 Setting the property will effectively reload the web page with the new content.

 <a name="webpage-customHeaders" />
 #### `customHeaders` {object} ####